mkhorasani/Streamlit-Authenticator/README.md

 ### 3. Authenticating users

-* You can then retrieve the name, authentication status, and username from Streamlit's session state using **st.session_state["name"]**, **st.session_state["authentication_status"]**, and **st.session_state["username"]** to allow the verified user to proceed to any restricted content.
-In addition, you have the ability to add an optional logout button at any location on your main body or sidebar (will default to main body).
+* You can then retrieve the name, authentication status, and username from Streamlit's session state using **st.session_state["name"]**, **st.session_state["authentication_status"]**, and **st.session_state["username"]** to allow a verified user to proceed to any restricted content.
+* In addition, you may include an optional logout button at any location on your main body or sidebar (will default to main body).
 The optional **key** parameter for the logout widget should be used with multipage applications to prevent Streamlit from throwing duplicate key errors.

 ```python
 if st.session_state["authentication_status"]: